 Plan for Water Drainage

 Drive around greater Cincinnati after a thunderstorm and you'll likely spot our region's propensity for temporary flooding.
-Since storms occur throughout the year, excess water is an issue for many homeowners, and handling drainage and run off well is an important (and often necessary) component of any outdoor living project.
+Since storms occur throughout the year, excess water is an issue for many homeowners, and handling drainage and run off is an important (and often necessary) component of any outdoor living project.
 When your project will involve excavation or if your property has a significant slope, be sure to discuss underground drainage as part of your project.
 Also be sure that any additions to your home, such as a covered porch, includes adequate gutters and downspouts.

-Snow and Ice
+Consider Snow and Ice

 The sturdy supports and angled roof of this Mason outdoor living room will stand up to the winter snow load.

 Along with providing additional shade, screens in your outdoor space offer a barrier between you and bugs.
 Retractable screens are a great investment that come in a variety of options (including some that use a specially designed mesh to keep cold air in the space.)
-Many local yards are made unusable during the warmer months due to bugs, so a screened space can add significant value to your family by allowing you to enjoy being outside without the annoyance of bugs.
+Many local yards are made unusable during the warmer months due to bugs, so a screened space can add significant value to your family by allowing you to enjoy being outside without the annoyance of pests.